 The enjoyment quotient when attending a wedding can be a hit or miss affair depending on the preferences of those organising the event.
 The tedium of waiting for the wedding photographs to be taken can, for example, be alleviated somewhat by champagne-laden trays and ridiculously frivolous canapies.
 With fruit punch and a soggy sandwich on offer, the effect is diminished.
 Likewise, the choice of venue can really set the style and tone of a wedding.

-Hotel function suites and gardens, while perfectly nice (despite possible flock wallpaper and tartan carpets), are rarely going to inspire either the wedding party or their guests.
-Frankly, there is no excuse to choose a mediocre setting for a wedding.
-Scotland offers a phenomenal choice of inspirational venues – with most costing no more than the hotel function rooms – with many boasting a rich history, stunning scenery and often a combination of both.
+There is no excuse to choose a mediocre setting for a wedding.
+Scotland offers a phenomenal choice of inspirational venues with many boasting a rich history, stunning scenery and often a combination of both.

 When the next wedding invitation comes through the letterbox, here’s hoping that the champagne flows and the couple have picked a location that is as unique and special as the following suggestions: